 - is allocating the refund, if applicable, to other CRA accounts

 - is applying for the disability tax credit

 - has an initial return that has not yet been assessed (you can view the Express Notice of Assessment (NOA), view the regular NOA on Represent a Client or have a paper NOA in hand in order to validate that a tax return has been assessed.)

 - is subject to provincial or territorial income tax in more than one jurisdiction

 - the initial return was arbitrarily filed by the CRA

-You cannot use ReFILE to make changes to page 1 of the taxpayer’s T1 Income Tax and Benefit Return.
+You cannot use ReFILE to request changes to page 1 of the taxpayer's T1 Income Tax and Benefit Return.
 Instead, individual taxpayers should use My Account to make changes to the following information:

 - marital status